logica0419/argocd-helmfile-plugin/README.md

 1. **Check the prerequisites**

    - [SOPS](https://github.com/getsops/sops)
-     - For the backend of helm-secret
+     - The backend of helm-secret
    - [age](https://github.com/FiloSottile/age)
      - Used for encryption from SOPS